-Halloween is on a school night so it will be a busy day!
-Here’s your cheat sheet to be prepared for a night of spooky fun and lots of candy on Thursday, October 31st.
+We all have plenty on our plate so here’s your cheat sheet to be prepared for a night of spooky fun and lots of candy on Halloween.

 Have dinner ready.
-Order pizza, Jimmy John’s or pull out the crock pot for these go to recipes.
+Order Hungry Howie’s Pizza or pull out the crock pot for these go to recipes.

 If you want to make it fun check out these healthy, kid-friendly Halloween meals.